ggsavin/voting-games/project-book/intro.md

 # COMP 5903 - Voting impact on hidden role games

 ## Introduction
 Social Deduction Games model tentative cooperation between groups with uncertain motives.
+In these games, different players and teams/coalitions have access to different information, with their goals ranging from cooperative to atagonistic{cite}`Dafoe2020-ds`.

+In these environments, communication and deception present unique challenges for AI agents trying to learn optimal strategies.

 Mechanisms employed in Mafia/Werewolf {bdg-primary}`Hidden Roles`, {bdg-primary}`Negotiation`, {bdg-primary}`Asymmetric information`, {bdg-primary}`Voting`, {bdg-primary}`Elimination`,

-Shared goals, conflicting motives {cite}`Dafoe2020-ds`.

 Werewolf/mafia are interchangeable names for the same underlying game, so any